boxyhq/website/docs/jackson/deploy/env-variables.md

 ### **IDP_DISCOVERY_PATH**

-This is the path for showing the IdP Selection screen in case there are multiple SAML IdP configs for the same `tenant` and `product`.
+This is the path for showing the IdP Selection screen in case there are multiple SAML SSO Connections for the same `tenant` and `product`.
 This path is also used to show the App Selection screen in the case of IdP-initiated SAML login (Different apps using the same SAML IdP).
 Set this when using the npm package.

 NPM library option: `idpDiscoveryPath`

-For example: `/idp/select` - You can find an implemenation of IdP/App Selection at https://github.com/boxyhq/jackson/blob/main/pages/idp/select.tsx.
+For example: `/idp/select` - You can find an implementation of IdP/App Selection at https://github.com/boxyhq/jackson/blob/main/pages/idp/select.tsx.

 ### **CLIENT_SECRET_VERIFIER**